 books not included amongst them (such as 1 Enoch) to be canonical, so

 of Oz literature in the 1950s, they settled on forty books, which became known as the

 Famous Forty.
 As noted in the article above, "Defining Canon,"

-the facts bear out that this is grossly inaccurate, and embraces the
+the facts bear out that this is an inaccurate designation, and embraces

 more appropriate designation of canon.
 Thus, it includes those